dereknovak/Personal-Resources/definitions.md

   The `select` method is called on `[1, 2, 3]` and gets passed a `do...end` block as an argument, binding each element to the block's parameter `num` throughout iteration.
 Upon each iteration of the block, a boolean is returned on whether or not the current value of `num` is greater than `1`.
 Because `2` and `3` both return `true`, and `select` returns a new array containing only the truthy elements, `[2, 3]` is returned from `select`.

 - `all?`

+  The `all?` method iterates through a collection, only returning `true` if all elements evaluate as true based upon the return value of the last line of its block; otherwise, `all?` returns `false`.

   ```ruby
   [1, 2, 3].all? do |num|